Fix High Ping Spikes in The Finals - Networking Guide

 -

-01Switch your connection from Wi-Fi to a wired Ethernet cable, as The Finals is highly sensitive to the packet loss common with wireless signals.
+01Switch from Wi-Fi to a wired Ethernet connection to eliminate packet loss and stabilize your latency.

 -

-02Open Task Manager, navigate to the Performance tab, and select Resource Monitor to identify background processes that are utilizing your network upload capacity.
+02Open Task Manager, navigate to the Performance tab, click the three dots, and select Resource Monitor.

 -